brillout/wildcard-api/docs/blog/rest-rpc-custom-endpoints.md

 ##### RPC

-Strictly speaking, RPC denotes the practice of calling a procedure that is defined on a remote computer/process as if it were defined locally on the same computer/process.
+RPC denotes the practice of calling a procedure that is defined on a remote computer/process as if it were defined locally on the same computer/process.
 A more elaborate definition can be found [here](/docs/what-is-rpc.md#what-is-rpc).